 When we look at the HPI in Pueblo, Colorado Springs, and nationally, we can see that prices in all three markets continually trended upwards over the past five years.
 Over that time, Pueblo has had a lower HPI (lower cost to enter the market) than both the Colorado Springs market and the national average.

 In fact, both Pueblo and Colorado Springs exceeded the national average in terms of year over year HPI change in the past five years.
 Since 2018, Pueblo has been performing slightly better in this metric than Colorado Springs.

-Pueblo’s index is lower than in Colorado Springs, likely implying a lower entry point, while the rate of increase from 2018 to present is reflecting higher.
+Pueblo’s index is lower than in Colorado Springs, likely implying a lower entry point.
+Meanwhile, the rate of increase from 2018 to present is reflecting higher.

 Rents are increasing at a faster rate in Pueblo than Colorado Springs, but rental amounts in Pueblo are lower, likely in line with lower home values in Pueblo.

 In Pueblo, there is slightly less burden on the renter’s income compared to Colorado Springs.
 Anything 33% and under is a good metric, since most landlords require 3x rent as an income requirement.

 Underwriting in Pueblo